dmbarbour/glas/docs/GlasZero.md

 # The g0 Syntax

-The g0 syntax is a lightweight layer above the Glas program model, similar to a Forth, and is intended to serve a bootstrap role in the Glas system.
+The g0 syntax is a lightweight layer above the Glas program model, similar to a Forth or Scheme, and is intended to serve a bootstrap role in the Glas system.
 Associated file extension is `.g0`.

 The g0 syntax has limited support for staged metaprogramming, local variables for convenient data plumbing, and assumptions/assertions as a simple basis for tests and types.
 However, the intention is that g0 is a transitory syntax and that users will develop more sophisticated language modules after bootstrap.